phreed/freed-linkage-assembler/docs/joint-primitive.md

 lf is introduced in a number of places.

-lf is used in coincident->t2-r3 to make a decision.
+It is used in coincident->t2-r3 to make a decision.